To opt out of Colorado WINS dues:

 You should receive some acknowledgement of your request from the union within a few weeks.

+In most cases, union dues are automatically deducted from employees’ paychecks.
 Monitor your paychecks to make sure the dues deductions stop.
-Contact the union if the deductions continue more than a couple paychecks after you submit your resignation request.
+If the deductions continue for more than a couple pay periods after submitting your opt-out request, contact the union.

-Consequently, the collective bargaining agreement negotiated by the union and your employer will continue to set the terms and conditions of your employment and the union will continue to represent you in grievances, contract enforcement, discipline assistance or other proceedings governed by the collective bargaining agreement.
+The collective bargaining agreement negotiated by the union and the state will continue to set the terms and conditions of your employment and the union will continue to represent you in grievances, contract enforcement, discipline assistance or other proceedings governed by the collective bargaining agreement.

-While the terms of the collective bargaining agreement will still govern your employment, as a nonmember, the union may choose to prevent you from participating in internal union affairs, such as attending union meetings or voting in union elections, including contract ratification votes.
-Unions also commonly withhold any special “members-only” deals or discounts the union has arranged for with businesses.
+While the terms of the contract will still govern your employment, union officials commonly prohibit nonmembers from participating in internal union affairs, such as attending union meetings, voting for union officers or participating in contract ratification votes.
+You’ll also be ineligible for any special “members only” benefits, such as discounts on additional insurance, scholarship programs, or deals the union has arranged with businesses.
 You may no longer receive the union newsletter or similar publications.